tzmt/daily-moon-forecast/readme.txt

 == Changelog ==

 = 1.5 =
+* New - Changed textdomain to daily-moon-forecast.
+Now compatible with WPML.
 * Fix - Shortcode was called incorrectly and generated an error.
 * Tweak - Do singleton PHP class.